xray-imaging/DMagic/README.txt

 - dmagic remove-user   : Removes one or more users from an existing DM experiment by badge number.
 Shows the current user list before prompting.

+- dmagic list-users    : Lists all users currently granted access to a DM experiment, including their DM username, full name, and email address.

+- dmagic list-esafs    : Lists ESAFs for the beamline station in a date range using the DM EsafApsDbApi.
+Options:
+                           --start-date  range start in yyyy-mm-dd format
+                                         (default: first day of current month)
+                           --end-date    range end in yyyy-mm-dd format (default: today)
+                         Output: one line per ESAF with id, status, start/end dates, title.

 How It Works
 ------------